 Alleluia.
 Our Saviour Christ Jesus abolished death and brought life and immortality to light through the Gospel.
 Alleluia.

-“’He is not God of the dead, but of the living ,”
+“’He is not God of the dead, but of the living,”

 A reading from the Gospel according to Luke (Luke 20:27-40)

-At that time: There came to Jesus some Sadducees, those who say that there is no resurrection, and they asked him a question, saying, “Teacher, Moses wrote for its that if a man’s brother dies, having a wife but no. children, the man must take the wife and raise up children for his brother.
+At that time: There came to Jesus some Sadducees, those who say that there is no resurrection, and they asked him a question, saying, “Teacher, Moses wrote for its that if a man’s brother dies, having a wife but no children, the man must take the wife and raise up children for his brother.
 Now there were seven brothers, the first took a wife, and died without children; and the second and the third took her, and likewise all seven left no children and died.
 Afterward the woman also died.
-In the resurrection, therefore, whose wife will the woman be? for the seven had her as wife.”
+In the resurrection, therefore, whose wife will the woman be?
+For the seven had her as wife.”
 And Jesus said to them, “The sons of this age marry and are given in marriage; but those who are accounted worthy to attain to that age and to the resurrection from the dead neither marry nor are given in marriage, for they cannot die any more, because they are equal to angels and are sons of God, being sons of the resurrection.
-But that the dead are raised, even Moses showed, in the passage about the bush, Where he calls the Lord the God of Abraham and the God of Isaac and the God of Jacob.
+But that the dead are raised, even Moses showed, in the passage about the bush, where he calls the Lord the God of Abraham and the God of Isaac and the God of Jacob.
 Now he is not God of the dead, but of the living; for all live to him.”
-And some of the scribes answered, “Teacher, you have Spoken well.”
-For they no longer dared to ask him any question. ’
+And some of the scribes answered, “Teacher, you have spoken well.”
+For they no longer dared to ask him any question.’

 The Gospel of the Lord.

 In today’s gospel, Jesus outsmarted the Sadducees who put a trap to catch him going wrong.
 He taught that marriage is not destined to exceed earthly existence.
 People are transformed when they die.
 He taught that resurrection is real after this life and that God is the God of the living and not of the dead.
 Those who live according to the will of God will be rewarded with eternal life.
 Mary was a disciple par excellence.
 She loved God and obeyed the laws of God throughout her earthly life.
-Let us imitate her virtues of deep faith, humility, obedience, surrender to the will of God etc.
+Let us imitate her virtues of deep faith, humility, obedience, and surrender to the will of God etc.